-If clinical services are being paid for and provided by others, the applicant must explain and report on the number of clinical services and patient outcomes that are delivered to the people navigated by the program.
-Applicants must also clearly describe plans to ensure access to treatment services should precancer or cancer be detected.
+If clinical services are being paid for and provided by others, the applicant must explain and report on the number of clinical services and outcomes that are delivered to the people navigated by the program.
+Applicants must also clearly describe access to treatment services should precancer or cancer be detected.
+Include how and by whom any positive screening results will be delivered to a program participant.